 Being assertive and standing up for what we believe is important in life, but as a stepmom, this can make us feel like we are living in a constant war-zone.
-All that can take really take its toll and make us feel like we have no control over our own lives.
+Everything you can say or do, its toll and make us feel like we have no control over our own lives.

 In a recent online poll of over 150 stepmoms, almost 50% said that what they wanted most in their stepfamilies was peace.
 But that peace can be so hard to find amongst all the drama going on around us.
 Changing our circumstances is often impossible.
 We can’t control what happens in the other household (and sometimes we can’t even control what goes on in our own).

-This inability to control what’s on the outside has lead me on an inward path to peace.
+This inability to control what is outside has led me on an inward path to peace.
 This path to peace has relied heavily on mindfulness and meditative contemplation of my life.
 I’m not a meditation guru… I must admit that I don’t even commit to a daily practice.
 I use mindfulness and meditation in a practical way that works for me and has allowed me to see results in my family and everyday life.

-I’m now so grateful for all the craziness and drama that stepmom life can bring because it’s helped me develop an inner peace that is unshakeable to its core.
+I’m now so grateful for all the craziness and drama that stepmom life can bring because it’s helped me develop an inner peace that is unshakable to its core.